Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Geometry of translation structures

-For a translation structure induced by a meromorphic $1$-form, there are canonical models for neighborhoods of zeroes and poles, see \cite{Bo, CFG, Ta} for details.

-In a neighborhood of a zero of order $a$, a local primitive is a cyclic cover of degree $a+1$ of the disk totally ramified at the center of the disk.
-In other words, the flat metric induced by the $1$-form extends to the zero as a conical singularity of angle $(2a+2)\pi$.
+We now introduce the geometric counterpart of any pair \((X,\omega)\).
+As already alluded to in \S\ref{ssec:stratum112}, a \textit{translation surface} is a branched $(\C,\C)$-structure, \textit{i.e.} the datum of a maximal atlas where local charts in $\C$ have the form $z\longmapsto z^k$, for $k\ge1$, and transition maps given by translations on their overlappings.
+Any such an atlas defines an underlying complex structure $X$ and the pullbacks of the $1$-form $dz$ on $\C$ via local charts globalize to a holomorphic differential $\omega$ on $X$.
+Vice versa, a holomorphic differential $\omega$ on a complex structure $X$ defines a singular Euclidean metric with isolated singularities corresponding to the zeros of $\omega$.
+In a neighborhood of a point $\pto P$ which is not a zero of $\omega$, a local coordinate is defined as

+in which $\omega=dz$, and the coordinates of two overlapping neighborhoods differ by a translation $z\mapsto z+c$ for some $c\in\mathbb C$.
+Around a zero, say $\pto P$ of order $k\ge1$, there exists a local coordinate $z$ such that $\omega=z^kdz$.
+The point $\pto P$ is also called a \textit{branch point}, since any local chart around it is locally a branched $k+1$ covering totally ramified at $\pto P$ over an open subset of $\C$.

+\begin{rmk}[Local geometry around a singularity] We have already described the Euclidean geometry around a zero of order \(m\).
+Shortly, it is locally isometric to the vertex of an Euclidean cone of angle \(2\pi(m+1)\).
+The geometry around a pole depends not only on its order but also on the value of the residue, measured by evaluating \(\omega\) along any closed path around the singularity.
+There are canonical models for these geometries and we refer to \cite{Bo, CFG, Ta} for more details. \end{rmk}

-The present work requires only one kind of poles: double poles with a residue equal to zero.
+In the present work we shall consider only double poles with zero residue.
 Notice that this is far from being restrictive.
-In fact, for the one-punctured torus, any simple essential loop around the (sole) pole in $X^*$ is the commutator of a pair of simple essential closed curves generating $\textnormal{H}_1(X^*,\mathbb Z)$ and commutators always have trivial period.
-A neighborhood of such a pole is isometric to a neighborhood of infinity in the flat plane.
+In fact, for every pair \((E,\omega)\in\Omega\mathcal M_1(1,1,-2)\) with period character \(\chi\), any simple essential loop around the pole in \(\omega\) arises as the commutator of some pair of simple closed curves generating $\textnormal{H}_1(S_{1,1},\mathbb Z)$.
+Since commutators always have trivial period and the period of a pole equals its residue up to a factor \(2\pi i\) we conclude that the residue around the unique pole of $\omega$ is zero.
+Referring to the models in \cite{Bo, CFG, Ta} mentioned above, a neighborhood of the double pole is isometric to a neighborhood of infinity in the flat plane.
+We can finally state the main object of this section.